nypublicradio/capacitor-poc-basic/README.md

 ## Learned Instructions for Ionic/Capacitor module for Nuxt 3
 First, follow the [instructions here](https://ionic.nuxtjs.org/getting-started) to get everything installed.
-BUT, do not remove the `App.vue` and replace everything inside of it with the follwoing:

 if the `ionic.config.json` does not appear when running the first time, run the following init
 ```bash
 ionic init
 ```

+If yout default.vue layout is not rendering, add a `App.vue` to the root and add the follwoing:

 ```html
 <script setup>